MicrosoftDocs/VBA-Docs/Language/How-to/user-defined-data-type.md

 ---
-title: User-Defined Data Type
+title: User-defined data type
 keywords: vblr6.chm1009052
 f1_keywords:
 - vblr6.chm1009052
 ms.prod: office
 ms.assetid: 89ef52c6-f928-d43e-ef5d-8b6b3b5a3bce
-ms.date: 06/08/2017
+ms.date: 11/19/2018
 ---

-# User-Defined Data Type
+# User-defined data type

-Any [data type](../Glossary/vbe-glossary.md#data-type) you define using the **Type** statement.
+Any [data type](../Glossary/vbe-glossary.md#data-type) that you define by using the **Type** statement.

 User-defined data types can contain one or more elements of a data type, an [array](../Glossary/vbe-glossary.md#array), or a previously defined user-defined type.
 For example:

 ```vb